-Palpi, blackish; thorax slightly tinged with livid; anterior angles and neck segments dull yellowish-piceous; scutel dull whitish; wings immaculate, whitish at base; poisers white, with a fuscous capitulum; coxx, and thighs at base, dull yellowish.

-5 2 Length of the body three-twentieths of an inch.
+Palpi blackish; thorax slightly tinged with livid; anterior angles and neck segments dull yellowish piceous; scutel dull whitish; wings immaculate, whitish at base; poisers white with a fuscous capitulum; coxac, and thighs at base, dull yellowish.
+Length $\delta \ \varphi$ of the body $\frac{3}{20}$ of an inch.

-Taken in September at the Falls of Kakabikka, beyond Lake Superior.
-The posterior margin only of the scutel is dull yellowish-white in the male.
+Taken in September at the falls of Kakabikka, beyond Lake Superior.
+The posterior margin only of the scutel is dull yellowish white in the male.
 This species seems to be closely allied to T. parva, Meig.

-PLATYURA, Meig.
-(Ceroplatus, Bosc.
-Fabr.)
+PLATYURA.-Meig.

+Ceroplatus.-Bosc.
+FAB.

 P. fascipennis.
-Thorax yellowish; wings with a blackish subterminal band.
+Thorax yellowish; wings with a blackish sub-terminal band.
+Inhabits N.W. territory.

-Head yellowish; disk of the vertex black; thorax immaculate; wings hyaline, with a blackish band near the tip, hardly reaching the inner edge, and margined with an obsoletely whiter colour than the other parts of the wing; poisers, colour of the thorax; coxæ and thighs whitish; tergum blackish-testaceous; venter blackish, segments dull yellowish on their posterior and lateral margins; abdomen slender at base, gradually dilating behind.

-2 Length rather more than one-fifth of an inch.
+Head yellowish; disk of the vertex black; thorax immacu-

+late; wings hyaline, with a blackish band near the tip, hardly reaching the inner edge, and margined with an obsoletcly whiter colour than the other parts of the wing; poisers colour of the thorax; coxac and thighs whitish; tergum blackish testaceous; venter blackish, segments dull yellowish on their posterior and lateral margins; abdomcn slender at base, gradually dilating behind.
+Length 2 rather more than $\frac{1}{2}$ of an inch.

 The wing nervures are arranged as in P. baumhaueri, Meig.
-It is probably closely allied to the carbonaria of Bosc, which, however, is described to be altogether of the same form as the tipuloides, Bosc, to have a black thorax and obscure feet; whereas ours is a much more slender insect than the tipuloides as represented by Coquebert.
+It is probably closely allied to the carbonaria of Bosc, which however is described to be altogether of the same form as the tipuloides Bosc, to have a black thorax and obscure feet; whereas ours is a much more slender insect than the tipuloides as represented by Coquebert.